prow57/agri-assist-ai/README.md

    - Enable farmers to access key features and information via USSD, ensuring accessibility even without internet connectivity.
    - Offer a simple and intuitive interface for farmers to interact with the system using basic mobile phones.

 6. **Personalized Advice:**
    - **Input:** Text-based input for describing issues and receiving advice.
-   - **Response:** Text-based AI-generated advice.
+   - **Response:** Text-based AI-generated advice based on the specific agriculture farming data that it has been trained.

 **Technical Implementation:**
 - **Frontend:** Developed using Flutter for cross-platform mobile application, ensuring a seamless user experience on both Android and iOS devices.
 - **Backend:** Built with NodeJs for high performance and scalability, supporting RESTful APIs for communication between frontend and backend.
-- **AI/ML:** Implemented using TensorFlow for developing and training models for leaf scanning and soil detection, and OpenCV for image processing.
+- **AI/ML:** Implemented using OpenCV and Tenarflow for developing and training models for leaf scanning and soil detection, and OpenCV for image processing.
 - **Database:** Firebase Firestore for real-time data storage and offline capabilities.
 - **Cloud Hosting:** Deployed on AWS for robust and scalable cloud infrastructure.
-- **USSD Integration:** Leveraging Twilio or Africa's Talking for USSD and SMS functionalities.
+- **USSD Integration:** Using Twilio or Africa's Talking for USSD and SMS functionalities.

 **Impact:**
-AgriVision AI aims to revolutionize the agricultural sector by providing farmers with the tools and insights they need to make data-driven decisions.
+AgriAssist-AI aims to revolutionize the agricultural sector by providing farmers with the tools and insights they need to make data-driven decisions.
 By enhancing crop health, improving soil quality, and offering timely weather and market information, AgriVision AI empowers farmers to increase productivity, reduce costs, and ultimately achieve better yields and profitability.

 **Target Users:**
 - Small to medium-scale farmers seeking to optimize their farming practices.